 From the AI Endpoint Analytics tabs, click on Endpoint Inventory tab; You will see 3 new columns named 'IP address', 'Trustscore' and ‘Is Random MAC’ in the table.

 When you click on a MAC address, you can see a lot of details on the side panel that includes “Authentication Status”, “Authorization profile”, “Scalable Group Tag” associated and Last seen by DNAC.
-A lot of this information is received from ISE after endpoint authenticates and gets an access policy.
+Most of these attributes are received from ISE after endpoint authenticates and gets an access policy.
 If you have MDM integration you will see the DUID associated with the endpoint received from Cisco ISE.
 In the side panel, you will see previous MAC addresses used incase your endpoint has Random MAC address.

 Each of the options below can be enabled globally or locally for every endpoint from DNA Center UI.